-- A 1-credit course that invites science and mathematics students to explore teaching as a career by providing first-hand experience co-teaching science/math lessons in local elementary classrooms.
+Step 1 is a 1-credit course that invites science, engineering, and mathematics students to explore teaching as a career by providing first-hand experience co-teaching science and math lessons in local elementary classrooms.

-- Meets weekly on CU campus (1.25 hours/week) and involves 5 additional visits to a local elementary school.
+Step 1 meets weekly on the CU campus (1.25 hours/week) and involves 5 additional visits to a local elementary school.

-- After this course, you take Step 2 (EDUC 2030), which has a similar structure to Step 1, but in the context of middle school math or science teaching.
+After this course, you can take Step 2 (EDUC 2030), which has a similar structure to Step 1, but in the context of middle school science or math teaching.

-- The CU Teach program is a four-year degree/licensure program that allows students to complete a rigorous education in a mathematics or science major and fulfill the requirements for a Colorado initial teaching license in Secondary (grades 7-12) Mathematics or Secondary Science.
+The CU Teach program is a four-year degree/licensure program that allows students to complete a rigorous education in a science, engineering, and mathematics major and fulfill the requirements for a Colorado initial teaching license in Secondary Science or Mathematics.

-- CU Teach students may be eligible for a number of scholarships including Americorps and Noyce Fellowship.
-For more detailed CU Teach scholarship information click here.
+CU Teach students may be eligible for a number of scholarships including Americorps and Noyce Fellowship.
+Click here for more detailed CU Teach scholarship information.

-- In addition, CU Teach students have opportunities to complete paid internships in local nonprofit science and mathematics organizations.
+CU Teach students also have opportunities to complete paid internships in local nonprofit science and mathematics organizations.
 For example, Science Discovery and the Knowles Science Teaching Foundation offer very attractive opportunities for both science and math teacher candidates.

 A Unique University Experience:

-- CU Teach students form a close community in which they can share experiences of college life through many special university resources devoted to them.
+CU Teach students form a close community in which they share experiences of college life through many special university resources devoted to them.
 The CU Teach student group provides professional, academic, and social support for students in the CU Teach program.
-They continue to support each other after graduation through a network that is part of the CU Teach new teacher induction program.
+They continue to support each other after graduation through a network that is part of the CU Teach New Teacher Induction Program.

 Support from Master Teachers:

-- Master teachers are CU Boulder faculty members who are veteran teachers of grades 6-12.
-They teach courses and coordinate/support real-life teaching experiences for CU Teach students.
-Master teachers mentor CU Teach students from their entrance into the program to post graduation and are accessible to the students as a consistent source of support.
+Master Teachers are CU-Boulder faculty members who are veteran teachers of grades 6-12.
+They teach courses as well as coordinate and support real-life teaching experiences for CU Teach students.
+Master Teachers mentor CU Teach students from their entrance into the program to post graduation and are accessible to the students as a consistent source of support.